Love Is Blind: Even Shake Is Calling Out Andrew’s Eye Drop Tears - E! Online

 He followed up his first post with a meme alleging producers behind the stage might have told Andrew to "put some eye drops in and pretend you're sad."

-And Shake hasn't been vocal about Andrew's actions, which has since inspired countless tweets and TikToks.
+And Shake hasn't been the only one vocal about Andrew's actions, which has since inspired countless tweets and TikToks.
 Love Is Blind co-host Vanessa Lachey addressed the now-viral moment, telling Bustle, "Oh, he wasn't doing fake tears.
 He was taking care of his dry eyes."

-Meanwhile, fans didn't hold back on their thoughts on social media, with one writing on Twitter, "One of the #LoveIsBlind producers had it out for andrew and made sure the clip of him fake crying made it into the final cut."
+Meanwhile, fans didn't hold back on their thoughts, with one writing on Twitter, "One of the #LoveIsBlind producers had it out for andrew and made sure the clip of him fake crying made it into the final cut."

 Another fan tweeted, "Andrew with the eye drops for fake tears saying totally rehearsed to camera 'I never thought I could care for someone who brought me to tears' omg pls help."